Pantovola creates art dolls, textile art and mixed media sculptures,

 incorporating its own history and narrative into my work.

-I hope my art engages with people on an emotional, subconscious level,
+I wish my art to engage with people on an emotional, subconscious level,

-without being too obvious, leaving room for individual interpretation.
+without being too obvious, leaving room for individual interpretation and sensitivity.

 Much like the old folklore stories do, using suggestive, often archetypal symbolism and metaphors.

 Besides my autonomous work, I create bespoke, personalized Heirloom Dolls and Memorial Art, taking inspiration from the Mourning Art of the Victorian Era and ancient folklore dealing with death.

 I like to think of it as a weave of peoples narratives and history, telling a bigger story together.